 Conditionally display a block

-You can make a block appear only when a condition is true by using the Only show block setting.
+You can make a block appear only when a condition is matched by using the Only show block setting.

 A good example is if you have an Action block that (re)starts a checklist, then it’s a good idea to only make it show up if the checklist is not already active: